 If you are in the STAR managed care system, your individual plan will have a network of doctors, pharmacists, and other providers that you can go to.
 You should use your health plan provider list or website for this information.
 If you are not in managed care, you can use this website to search for Texas Medicaid providers in your area that accept your plan.

 The only way to truly determine your Texas Medicaid eligibility is to apply.
 There are four main eligibility groups: pregnant women, people recieving SSI (Supplemental Security Income), those receiving adoptive assistance, and households with kids under the age of 19.
 If you fit into one of those categories, you may qualify based on your household income.
-On the most basic level, your income (2019) should be below the following:
+On the most basic level, your income as of (2019) should be below the following:

 STAR Medicaid is the managed Care Texas Medicaid program.
 If you have STAR, you will pick a medical plan from an approved list (which you will receive in the mail after you apply) and a primary doctor.
 Each plan has a group of specialists and hospitals that you can go to.
 STAR is available statewide.
 With STAR, there is no limit on hospital days or prescriptions.
 Health education classes are also provided.